MohammadFeyzian/kotlin-practice-collections/README.md

 - mapValues – Transform all values while keeping the keys.
 - mapKeys – Transform all keys while keeping the values.

+### Filtering and Transforming
+- filter – Filter entries based on key-value pairs.
+- filterKeys – Filter only the keys.
+- filterValues – Filter only the values.
+- flatMap – Flatten a map into a sequence of entries.

 In progress...